 - Sunny goes into administration

 - Sunny administration – some loans written off & the rest sold to a debt collector

-The Administrators are warning that there is very little money to distribute – they call this “a dividend”.
-If too many people claim, there may be nothing:
+The Administrators warned there was very little money to distribute – they call this “a dividend”.
+If too many people claimed, there may be nothing: